 If you happen to create a viral video with mass appeal—say, a funny clip featuring your dog—you can license your content in exchange for money.

-However you can also list your videos in a marketplace such as Juken Media where your content will be easier for the right people to find and purchase.
+You can also list your videos in a marketplace, such as Juken Media, where your content will be easier for the right people to find and purchase.

 Brands are investing more and more in influencer marketing, spending their typically large advertising budgets on influencers who’ve already won the loyalty of their audiences.